imam-db/travel_id/README.md

-# Travel Expense Manager
+# TrevID - Business Companion

-A comprehensive web-based travel expense management system built with HTML, CSS, and JavaScript.
+TrevID is a comprehensive web-based travel expense management system built with HTML, CSS, and JavaScript.
 This application helps organizations manage travel bookings, expenses, and approvals efficiently.
+The latest update introduces quick add items for expense reports and other improvements.

 ## Features